 Trace Tidd fell in love with Musical Theatre as a child, and has never been far from the stage since, performing in countless shows and concerts around New Zealand.
-She gained qualifications in Musical Theatre and Acting from Wellington Performing Arts Centre and holds a Diploma in Contemporary Vocals from Excel School of Performing Arts.
-Trace lives in Whakatane where she owns and runs Stage Door Performing Arts Academy and is a private singing teacher.
-Trace also works professionally as a performer, vocal director and performance coach.
+Trace gained qualifications in Musical Theatre and Acting from Wellington Performing Arts Centre (now Whitireia) and holds a Diploma in Contemporary Vocals from Excel School of Performing Arts.
+Trace is the owner and principal of Stage Door Performing Arts Academy Ltd in Whakatane.
+She is also a private singing teacher and works professionally as a performer, vocal director, director and performance coach.
 She loves all aspects of the performing arts, but is particularly passionate about coaching young people in the ‘ways’ of Musical Theatre.

 Poetry in Performance